About Us

 David W. Jordan

-David W. Jordan was appointed in November 2018 and re-elected in 2020.
+David W. Jordan was appointed in November 2018, re-elected in 2020, and unopposed in 2024.

 Bob McKee